NVIDIA/nvvl/README.md

 further kernels launched on `stream` to wait until the data is ready.

-The C interface follow a very similar pattern, see [doc/examples/extract_frames_c.c](doc/examples/extract_frames_c.c) for an example.
+The C interface follows a very similar pattern, see [doc/examples/extract_frames_c.c](doc/examples/extract_frames_c.c) for an example.